Hyperloop-UPV/adj/README.md

 5. **ID Uniqueness**: Board IDs must be unique across all boards.
 Packet IDs should be unique within their type category.

-6. **Socket Naming**: The The sockets referenced inside the packet definitions must use exact names as defined in `socket.json`.
+6. **Socket Naming**: The sockets referenced inside the packet definitions must use exact names as defined in `socket.json`.

 ## Validation Notes